 Too often we destroy what we don’t understand, using outsized tools to cut, burn, poison, and tear things out by their roots.
 Creating a humane backyard starts with using our brains and hearts instead.
 The path to our reductive grass-scapes was not planted with ill intentions; it’s unlikely that anyone set out to destroy ecosystems.
 But to restore balance, we need to act with purpose, starting at our back doors, whether they lead to a balcony or, like Loret Setters’ in Florida, to a half-acre wildlife garden outside a mobile home, or whether they open out onto the California desert like Rob Moore’s or at the foot of the Rockies like Mimi and Larry Elmore’s.

-We are all part of nature, and as these humane gardeners profiled on the following pages know, we have an obligation as the dominant species to do what we can for other animals.
-This is the call to action of our new program at the HSUS, Humane Backyard.
-We hope you’ll join us.
+We are all part of nature and we have an obligation as the dominant species to do what we can for other animals.

 Top five reasons to have a humane backyard

 Food, shelter, water, freedom from being sprayed with toxins and mowed down—it’s what we all want, right?
-Here’s why you should sign our pledge and help other species live the American dream:
+Here’s why you should help other species live the American dream:

 1. The squirrel by your lamppost isn't planning to grill you for dinner.